 The Lightweight Directory Access Protocol (LDAP) provides an open-source, cross-platform solution for database access control.
-It’s a common identity and access management (IAM) tool at the enterprise level but can present significant security problems if proper administration protocols aren’t followed.
-To address these issues, IT professionals must consider potential threats and follow best practices for LDAP management.
+LDAP is a common identity and access management (IAM) tool at the enterprise level but can present significant security problems if proper administration protocols aren’t followed.
+This article offers information to consider potential threats and follow LDAP best practices to better manage risks.

 The Basics of LDAP Authentication